 CNN Student Bureau is the official student newsgathering and reporting program

-college or university students worldwide the opportunity to have their stories
+and college or university students worldwide the opportunity to have their

-published on CNNfyi.com or aired on CNN NEWSROOM and, occasionally, on the broader
+stories published on CNNfyi.com or aired on CNN NEWSROOM and, occasionally,

 Starting January 22, 2002, this site will be renamed http://CNNstudentnews.com